 Step 5: Set Up and Complete an Interview

 Interviews are not technically required, but MIT highly recommends them and admits very few applicants who didn't interview, so you'll want to do one if it's at all possible.
-Once you complete Parts 1 and 2 of the application, you'll be contacted by an Educational Counselor (EC), who will be the person doing your interview.
+Once you complete and submit your application, you'll be contacted by an Educational Counselor (EC), who will be the person doing your interview.
 The EC is an alum of MIT who conducts interviews, and there are over 5,000 of them around the world.

-You and your EC will set up an interview at a place near you.
+You and your EC will either meet virtually or set up an interview at a place near you.
 Most early action interviews take place in November, and most regular action interviews take place in January.
-In non-COVID times, the interview typically lasts an hour and often take place in a location such as a coffee shop, restaurant, or library.
+In non-COVID times, the interview typically lasts an hour and often takes place in a location such as a coffee shop, restaurant, or library.
 Some may also take place over Skype or otherwise virtually.
 MIT recommends thinking about questions you might be asked before the interview, and here are 14 of the most common college interview questions.

 Step 6: (Optional) Submit Supplementary Materials